cidrblock/pylint-ruff-sync/README.md

 - **Iterative feedback** between human and AI led to robust, production-ready code
 - **Diverse perspectives** (human creativity + AI systematic analysis) resulted in comprehensive solutions

-The final result is a production-ready tool with 220 cached ruff implementations, 66 passing tests, and deployment to precommit.ci environments.
+The final result is a production-ready tool with 220 ruff rule implementations detected, 68 passing tests, and deployment to precommit.ci environments.

 ## License